kaeferfreund/freepbx-ldap/README.md

 ## How it works
-It starts the LDAP service on port 10389 and responds to directory search requests by translating them into a SQL query against the "asterisk.users" table in MySQL/MariaDB.
+It starts the LDAP service on port 10389 and on port 11389 and responds to directory search requests by translating them into a SQL query against the "asterisk.users" table in MySQL/MariaDB.

 Since we aren't working with sensitive information or trying to implement authentication, but most phones require a bind request with a username & password before they'll search, it'll respond as success to any bind request without checking credentials.